In this article

 Authors who have already published a book with the company can refer other authors.
 If they sign up, the referrer gets the money in cash, or applied as credit to their Scribe Writing account.
 There’s also a third option to donate the referral reward to charity.

-With this strategy, Scribe Writing leverages their customers’ network to get more authors to publish with them.
+With this strategy, Scribe Writing leverages its customers’ network to get more authors to publish with them.
 After all, like attracts like.

 Why it works